View Portland Hop-on Hop-Off Trolley Map in a larger map

 South Park Blocks – Visit one of Portland’s many parks and the heart of Portland’s cultural district including the Performing Arts Center, Oregon Historical Society, and the Portland Art Museum.

-Oregon Zoo – Home of “Packy” and the famous elephant herd and many other themed areas.
+Oregon Zoo – The zoo is home the home of the famous elephant herd and many other themed areas.
 The World Forestry Center Discovery Museum and the Portland Children’s Museum also share this stop.

 NW 23rd Ave.
 Shopping District – Portland’s street of boutique shops and restaurants are sure to please your shopping instincts.